zuckerco/CSS-intro-with-GitHub-2016/assignment/README.md

 Save and reload often to test, test, test.
 If anything looks messed up, it is probably because of a typing error.
 Check your file carefully.

 Don't worry about the edges of elements.
 The text is too close to the edges, and it looks ugly.
 Just live with it.
-You will learn how to use borders, margin and padding soon enough!
+You will learn how to fix this, using borders, margin and padding, soon enough!

 Remember, the focus of this assignment is using CSS to apply color to specific elements.
 Mark up the HTML elements correctly and write the CSS for text and background colors correctly.